wsvdmeer/pwnagotchi-plugins/bt-tether-helper/README.md

 **Features:**

-- **Connect**: Enter your phone's MAC address and initiate connection
+- **Connect to Phone**: Initiate connection to your configured device
-- **Disconnect**: Safely disconnect from paired device
+- **Disconnect**: Safely disconnect from paired device (automatically unpairs)
-- **Unpair**: Remove pairing with a device
 - **Scan**: Discover nearby Bluetooth devices
 - **Status**: Real-time connection and internet status

 ### Connection Process

-1. **Enable Bluetooth Tethering on Your Phone:**
+1. **Enable Bluetooth Tethering on Your Android Phone:**

-   - **Android**: Settings → Connections → Bluetooth → More → Bluetooth tethering
+   Go to: Settings → Network & internet → Hotspot & tethering → Bluetooth tethering (Enable it)

-   - **iPhone**: Settings → Personal Hotspot → Allow Others to Join
+   > **Note:** Bluetooth tethering **must be enabled** before attempting to connect.

 2. **Pairing (First Time Only):**

-   - Enter your phone's MAC address in the web interface
+   - Make sure your phone's MAC address is configured in `/etc/pwnagotchi/config.toml` (see Installation)
-   - Click "Connect"
+   - Click "Connect to Phone" in the web interface
    - A pairing dialog will appear on your phone
    - Verify the passkey matches on both devices
    - Tap "Pair" on your phone
    - Wait for connection to complete (up to 90 seconds)

 3. **Subsequent Connections:**
-   - Once paired, simply click "Connect" in the web interface
+   - Once paired, simply click "Connect to Phone" in the web interface
    - Device will automatically connect and establish internet connection

 ### On-Screen Status Indicators